Skip to main content

 A wellness program that fails to account for the status of your internal regulatory systems is a program that fails to account for you.

 The fatigue you feel may be a direct consequence of suboptimal thyroid output or depleted cortisol reserves after a long period of chronic stress.
-The difficulty in shedding body fat, particularly around the midsection, is often linked to and elevated cortisol, which signals the body to store energy as visceral adipose tissue.
+The difficulty in shedding body fat, particularly around the midsection, is often linked to insulin resistance and elevated cortisol, which signals the body to store energy as visceral adipose tissue.

 Low motivation and a decline in cognitive sharpness can be traced to insufficient levels of neuro-active hormones like testosterone or DHEA.
 These are not character flaws; they are physiological states.
 They are measurable, and they are modifiable with the correct approach.
 A standard wellness program, with its focus on external behaviors, cannot address these root causes.
 It may, in some cases, even exacerbate them by imposing additional stress on an already strained system.